httpwg/http-extensions/draft-ietf-httpbis-compression-dictionary.md

     of destinations, return FALSE
 1. Let BASEURL be the URL of the dictionary request.
 1. Let URL represent the URL of the outbound request being checked.
-1. If the {Origin} of BASEURL and the {Origin} of URL are not the same, return FALSE.
+1. If the Origin of BASEURL and the Origin of URL are not the same, return FALSE.
 1. Let MATCH be the value of "match" for the given dictionary.
 1. Let PATTERN be a URL Pattern {{URLPattern}} constructed by setting